imarc/handbook/strategy.markdown

 <section class="intro">
 	<p>
-		This document outlines iMarc’s strategy process and deliverables.
+		This document outlines Imarc’s strategy process and deliverables.
 This incorporates practices from UX, IA, needs analysis, and business development.
-		<a href="http://imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
+		<a href="http://imarc.net">Imarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>